Sync Time or Change NTP Server in Windows 11 using CMD

 Unregister and register w32tm time service in Windows 11 via CMD

-Running through these steps helps you to unregister, stop, re-register, and restart the Windows Time Service, fixing any issues in the process.
+Running through the above steps will unregister, stop, re-register, and then restart the Windows Time Service.
+It should be able to fix any related issues in the process.

 So, what have we learned?